 Grazing.
 I love the concept of grazing, eating small bites of this and that, teasing my palate with salty, then sweet, then spicy, rather than one large dish.
 That's the theory behind tapas, the wonderful little dishes of Spain.
 As an appetizer or part of a grazing menu, or even a small lunch with a green salad, these polenta mini pizzas would be perfect.
 You can top the pizzas with absolutely anything -- bits of leftovers from the fridge, smoked salmon or proscuitto or sausage, vegetables from the garden, any type of cheese -- and you can make them ahead and reheat just before serving.
 And the best part?
 They look rustic and a little bit fancy, at the same time.

-Continue reading "Recipe for cornbread with fresh corn and herbs" »
+Continue reading "Recipe for gluten-free polenta mini pizzas" »

 First of all, I know.
 I know that real Irish soda bread doesn't have raisins, because my friend Lucia, who grew up in Ireland, told me so.
 I'm writing this while Lucia is visiting her parents, in Ireland, and believe me, the bread is so good that it will be all gone by the time she gets back.
 White whole wheat flour makes this loaf a bit more crumbly than white flour soda bread, and golden raisins make it sweeter.
 (You could substitute the more traditional caraway seeds for the raisins.)
 Nothing tops the flavor of real butter melting on warm bread fresh from the oven; if you're having guests for weekend brunch, treat them to a slice of this Irish soda bread with coffee or tea.
 It's a lovely way to start the week.